lux4rd0/weatherflow-collector/README.md

     lux4rd0/weatherflow-collector:2.4.0
     lux4rd0/weatherflow-collector:latest

-Correct enivronmental varaibles need to be set in order for the container to funcion.
-I've provided the following script:
+Correct enivronmental varaibles need to be set in order for the container to function.
+The following script can be used:

+    generate_docker-compose.sh

+To use it, you will need to provide details about your InfluxDB and your WeatherFlow token also as environmental variables.

+    WEATHERFLOW_COLLECTOR_IMPORT_DAYS #optional
+    WEATHERFLOW_COLLECTOR_INFLUXDB_PASSWORD
+    WEATHERFLOW_COLLECTOR_INFLUXDB_URL
+    WEATHERFLOW_COLLECTOR_INFLUXDB_USERNAME
+    WEATHERFLOW_COLLECTOR_TOKEN

+An example would be:

+    WEATHERFLOW_COLLECTOR_IMPORT_DAYS="365" \
+    WEATHERFLOW_COLLECTOR_INFLUXDB_PASSWORD="4L851Jtjaasdset7AJoFasdoFYR3di5Zniew28" \
+    WEATHERFLOW_COLLECTOR_INFLUXDB_URL="http://influxdb01.com:8086/write?db=weatherflow" \
+    WEATHERFLOW_COLLECTOR_INFLUXDB_USERNAME="influxdb" \
+    WEATHERFLOW_COLLECTOR_TOKEN="a22afsa7-0dcc-4918-9f9a-923dfd339f41c" \
-    bash ./generate_docker-compose.sh <<weatherflow_token>> <<import_days>>
+    ./generate_docker-compose.sh

 The following files will be generated for you: